• Skip to main content

 • Chocolate chips

-You can substitute the almond milk for coconut milk.
+• You can substitute almond milk for coconut milk.

 closeup image of peanut butter chia pudding

-Keto peanut butter chia pudding - a nutritious, make-ahead breakfast or dessert loaded with fiber, that keeps you feeling full for hours!
+This keto chia pudding made with peanut butter is a nutritious, make-ahead breakfast or dessert loaded with fiber, that keeps you feeling full for hours!

 Course: Breakfast, Desserts